SummerSlam (2013): Preliminary matches

 The show opened with The Miz welcoming to SummerSlam, with JoJo singing the national anthem after the opening pyro.

 The first match pitted Kane against Bray Wyatt in a Ring of Fire match.
 Following three chokeslams, Kane gestured for a Tombstone Piledriver, but Luke Harper and Erick Rowan overcame the flames using an asbestos blanket and were able to attack Kane, who was attempting to fight them off.
 Wyatt executed Sister Abigail on Kane for the win.
 Following the match, Wyatt retreated to his rocking chair and watched Harper and Rowan use two sets of steel steps to smash Kane's skull.

 The next match was between Cody Rhodes and Damien Sandow.
 In the end, Rhodes performed the Cross Rhodes to win the match.

 In the third match, Alberto Del Rio faced Christian for the World Heavyweight Championship.
 Del Rio immediately began targeting Christian's shoulder.
 The match ended when Christian performed a Spear on Del Rio but his injured shoulder prevented him from covering Del Rio.
 Del Rio forced Christian to submit to the Cross Armbreaker to retain the title.
-After the match, Del Rio declared himself (in both English and Spanish) a true role model for the WWE Universe.
+After the match, Del Rio declared himself (in both English and Spanish) a true role model for WWE's fans.

 In the fourth match, Natalya faced Brie Bella.
 When Eva Marie and Nikki Bella tried to intervene, Cameron and Naomi stepped in on Natalya's behalf, attacking Eva and Nikki.
 After an Alabama Slam, Natalya forced Brie to submit to the Sharpshooter to win the match.